‘NXT’ Spoilers: Superstar Leaving?

 Samson has been with NXT since 2014, where he lost his debut match to Viktor and Konnor, who are a tag team known as the Ascension.
 He was mainly used as enhancement talent until 2015, losing to the likes of Baron Corbin.
 In August of 2015 he debuted his “Drifter” gimmick, which saw him carry a guitar with him and sing to the audience.
 After debuting as the Drifter, he lost to Bull Dempsey.
 He would take place in the “Dusty Rhodes Tag Team Classic” Tournament alongside Tucker Knight, but the duo was eliminated by The Revival.

 Samson returned in December of 2015.
 He remained as The Drifter, and he beat Bull Dempsey.
 He went on a winning streak against John Skyler, Corey Hollis, Steve Cutler, and Jesse Sorensen.
-After losing to Johnny Gargano, Samson attacked him, but Apollo Crews rushed to Gargano’s aid.
+After losing to Johnny Gargano, Samson atacked him, but Apollo Crews rushed to Gargano’s aid.
 The duo were set off to fight at Takeover: Dallas, with their match being aired on tape delay.
 Samson would lose to Crews, which started a losing streak where he lost to Finn Balor and Shinsuke Nakamura.

-In May 2016, Samson fractured his foot, which sidelined him for six months.
+In May 2016, Samson fractured his foot, which sidelined him for 6 months.
 He returned last November, still as the Drifter.
 Now with him set to leave and most likely debut after Wrestlemania 33, Samson will need to continue to make an impact.

 Samson is often reviled as one of the most hated superstars on NXT.
 He is routinely greeted by a barrage of boos, and if he can continue to receive such reactions as a heel, then he is set to make waves.
 Whether he debuts on Raw or Smackdown remains to be seen.
 If he is to debut on Raw, he would be a solid addition to the midcard.
 At Smackdown he would fit in nicely in midcard, which is sorely lacking in bodies.
 He may even be in contention for the Intercontinental Championship.